hippke/adi/README.md

 ```

 ## Light curve
-And here is best-fit transit shape (black line), and the raw scatter for comparison (again in red) and the :
+And here is the best-fit transit shape (black line), and the raw scatter for comparison (again in red) and the :

 ![Image](http://www.jaekle.info/c1.png "Img1")